nikitavoloboev/data/text-editors/vs-code/vs-code.md

 # [VS Code](https://github.com/Microsoft/vscode)
-My favourite editor that I use to write code in.
+My favorite editor that I use to write code in.
 I use [many extensions](vs-code-extensions.md) for it.

 My config for it can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/vscode/settings.json).